Drea1989/Odie_robo_assistant/README.md

 ## Introduction

-This build includes Open Source products created by 3rd parties, the leverage of existing solutions makes the product more robust and speeds up the implementation, there is no need to reinvent the wheel.
+This build includes Open Source products created by 3rd parties, leverage existing solutions makes the product more robust and speeds up the implementation, there is no need to reinvent the wheel.

 ### Author
 Andrea Balzano, AI Engineer with background in computer science and physics.